-Dr. Taku is seeking masters and doctoral students for the Fall 2018 admission cycle.
+Dr. Taku is seeking masters students for the Fall 2018 admission cycle.

 Dr. Taku mentors students in the Posttraumatic Growth (PTG) Lab.
 Our research aligns with the Social-Personality concentration in Psychology at Oakland University.
 Our research has centered on the construct of posttraumatic growth – positive psychological changes that may occur as a result of the struggle with major life crises or traumatic events.
 This research contributes to the fields of clinical, trauma, developmental, personality, social, and cross-cultural psychology.

 We are also investigating different growth processes dependent on the nature of triggered experiences such as: experiencing trauma (e.g., earthquake); causing or enabling trauma (e.g., bullying); having non-traumatic but influential life experiences (e.g., having a baby or undertaking spiritual pilgrimages); and working with traumatized people (e.g., vicarious posttraumatic growth).

 Students interested in pursuing a graduate degree and conducting independent research on psychological growth as a result of struggling with a major life crisis should explore program options and guidelines for applying.
 Click here for the website that will explain the application process and walk you through the various steps.